rpicard/explore-flask/12-handling_users.md

     return redirect(url_for('index'))
 ```

-{ NOTE: This simple implementation of logout is vulnerable to a CSRF where someone gets a user's browser to load an image with the source http://yourapp.com/signout, thereby signing them out of your application.
-The solution to this would be to make signout accept an empty form with a CSRF token.
-When the user clicks "Sign out" you can use JavaScript to submit the form.
+{ NOTE: This simple implementation of logout is vulnerable to a CSRF where someone gets a user's browser to load an image with the source http://yourapp.com/signout, thereby signing them out of your application

 Many web apps are content to leave their sites vulnerable to a logout CSRF because it is harmless (just a little annoying) and there are some technicalities that can make it futile to try and defend against.
 Google is one example of such a site.
 You can see more on Google's list of vulnerabilities that don't qualify for their bug bounty program: http://www.google.com/about/appsecurity/reward-program/#notavuln